cspannos/native-rollups-website/docs/a_faq.md

 - **Enables Inherited Security:** Since it is directly enforced by Layer 1 validators, it ensures that native rollups fully inherit Ethereum’s security, including its consensus and cryptographic guarantees.

-- **Simplifies Integration:** It allows for minimal native rollup implementations—often just a few lines of Solidity code—eliminating the need for ancillary infrastructure such as security councils or complex governance mechanisms.
+- **Simplifies Integration:** It allows for minimal native rollup implementations, eliminating the need for ancillary infrastructure such as security councils or complex governance mechanisms.

 ### How do native rollups interact with existing Layer 2 solutions?